cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - Quest 3s (128GB)
     - Typically used wireless.
 I use this primarily for Beat Saber due to its higher refresh rate and more stable controller prediction.
       - The PICO 4's controller offsets are weird, man.
 They flip all over the place.
-    - Can be used in the dark, so if I want the lights off, this headset's the way to go.
+    - Can be used in the dark, so if I wanted the lights off for whatever reason, this headset's the way to go.
 - Common notes
     - Hand Tracking works fine in titles that support it (that is, VRChat).
 Make sure it's enabled at the system level prior to launching WiVRn for the option to be available.
         - For PICO, this is under Settings > Lab > Hand Tracking.